MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 - The ``MessageLogger`` type allows for logging messages solely based on integers that identify the message content.
 - Log a message by using methods ``MessageLogger.log(...)``, specifying the log level, the message category and message integer identifer.
   Use optional arguments to add any useful information to your log such as a throwable or contextual data.
 - Log levels are very similar to those of the Logging library.
-You will find the full level definition in type ``ej.util.message.Level``.
+You can find the full level definition in type ``ej.util.message.Level``.
-- Combined with the category, the integer ID will allow the user to find the corresponding error/warning/info description.
+- Combined with the category, the integer ID allows the user to find the corresponding error/warning/info description.
 - Loggers rely on the ``MessageBuilder`` type for message creation.
   The messages constructed by the ``BasicMessageBuilder`` follow this pattern: `[category]:[LEVEL]=[id]`.
-The builder will append specified ``Object`` arguments (if any) separated by spaces, then the full stack trace of a throwable (if any).
+The builder appends the specified ``Object`` arguments (if any) separated by spaces, then the full stack trace of a throwable (if any).
 - As the ID of the message is an integer, making the output not very human-readable, it is wise to maintain a documentation that describes all message IDs.

 Usage example: